 Once you are registered, every time you visit a hospital or a clinic you will need to present some kind of ID (personal ID, passport or student ID), which will enable the staff to check your status in the system.
 Foreigners coming to Poland with their family have a right to add relatives to their healthcare plan.
 This applies to children (until they are 18 y.o.; or 26 y.o. provided they pursue higher education), spouses as well as parents or grandparents (if they reside in the same household).

 It is also possible to join the state-run NFZ healthcare system if you are not employed or you are a student.
 You will need to present a written application along with your ID or student status confirmation.
-This option is paid (approximately PLN 50/month) but guarantees wide access to numerous public facilities all around Poland.
+This option is paid (approximately PLN 50/month if you are a student) but guarantees wide access to numerous public facilities all around Poland.

 If you require medical help, you should be directed to one of the following institutions: